-Valley Center Municipal Water District (District) has been advised by its wholesale supplier of an impending emergency shutdown to the treated water aqueduct that delivers water to the western portion of the District.
-The aqueduct will be shut down to accommodate repairs to the aqueduct’s pipeline by the San Diego County Water Authority.
-This shutdown is tentatively scheduled to begin on Sunday, September 8, 2019 at 10:00 p.m. and remain off for approximately 10 days.
-However these dates may be adjusted depending on the severity of the pipeline leak.
+Valley Center Municipal Water District (District) has been advised by its wholesale supplier of an impending shutdown to the treated water aqueduct that delivers water to the western portion of the District.
+The aqueduct will be shut down by the San Diego Count Water Authority to accommodate the final repairs to the September leak and to return the aqueduct’s pipeline to full operational service.
+This shutdown is tentatively scheduled to begin on Sunday, November 3, 2019 and remain in effect for approximately 7 days.
+These dates are tentative and may be adjusted.
 The District will notify you of any updates to this schedule.

 The District is asking our customers, located within the yellow boundary area of the attached map, to refrain from all outdoor water use, including the watering of landscapes, lawns, agricultural use, use of construction water, washing of vehicles or no filling of fountains, pools, spas or ponds during this emergency shutdown period.
 Please remember to turn off all outside irrigation/lawn timers during the water use restriction time period.
 Of course, livestock can continue to be watered.

 We are encouraging you to make adjustments to your irrigation schedule to accommodate this impending emergency shutdown and to pre-water your groves and landscape prior to the November 3rd to November 9th restricted period.